muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 ---

+## From routing to repair

+Problem Map 3.0 does not stop at diagnosis.

+It opens a controlled path from routing to first repair.

+### Atlas layer

+The atlas routes the failure.

+### Casebook layer

+The casebook teaches how major cuts should be made and how neighboring regions should be separated.

+### Fix layer

+The fix surface turns correct routing into a disciplined first repair move.

+### Deeper bridge layer

+WFGY remains the deeper exploration engine when the case needs stronger structural intervention.

+This means the system is not just:

+* classify and stop

+It is:

+* route
+* cut correctly
+* repair the right layer first
+* only then escalate deeper if needed

+---

+## Proof that this is usable, not just theoretical

+The current system already crosses the line from “interesting framework” into “usable troubleshooting surface.”

+The strongest current public proof is simple:

+> **different routes lead to different first repair moves**

+That is exactly what the official demos are designed to show.

+The first demo pack focuses on four sharp families:

+* F1 grounding-first
+* F5 observability-first
+* F4 execution-first
+* F7 container-first

+These were chosen because they are the fastest way to show that the atlas does not only classify failures.

+It changes what should happen next.

+---

 ## How to use this atlas ⚙️

-There are three basic ways to use Problem Map 3.0.
+There are three practical ways to use Problem Map 3.0.

 ### 1. Human debugging

 Use the atlas to ask:

-- what kind of failure is this
+* what kind of failure is this
-- which family should I route to first
+* which family should I route to first
-- which neighboring family is tempting but wrong
+* which neighboring family is tempting but wrong
-- what first repair direction should I try
+* what first repair direction should I try

 ### 2. AI-assisted routing